Kesore628/soc-design-and-planning-vsd/README.md

 ```

 A flop ratio of approximately **10.23%** suggests that around one-tenth of the synthesized cells are sequential elements, providing a quick sanity check on the overall composition of the design.

+## Day 2 — Floorplanning and Introduction to Library Cells

+#### Chip Floorplanning — Core Area and Utilisation

+Floorplanning is about deciding where everything goes on the chip.
+Two key parameters drive this:

+- **Utilisation Factor** = (Area occupied by Netlist) / (Total Core Area)
+  - A utilisation of 0.5–0.6 is typical — you want room for buffers, routing, etc.
+- **Aspect Ratio** = Height / Width of the core
+  - A ratio of 1 means a square; anything else is a rectangle.

+#### Pre-Placed Cells and Decoupling Capacitors

+**Pre-placed cells** (like memories, PLLs, and complex IP blocks) are fixed in position before automated placement runs.
+Their location is determined manually based on connectivity and power intent.

+**Decoupling capacitors** are placed around pre-placed cells to act as local charge reservoirs — they compensate for voltage drops caused by switching activity and ensure these blocks see clean power.
+#### Power Planning — Establishing a Reliable Power Distribution Network

+An efficient power distribution network is essential for maintaining stable chip operation.
+To achieve this, designers typically employ a combination of **power rings** and a **power mesh** throughout the layout.
+Power rings are formed around the core region, while the mesh extends across the chip using multiple metal layers to distribute the **VDD** and **VSS** supplies uniformly.

+This arrangement ensures that every standard cell has convenient access to power through nearby supply connections, thereby reducing **IR drop**, improving voltage stability, and minimizing the risk of **electromigration** caused by excessive current density.

+#### I/O Pin Placement and Cell Placement Restrictions

+The placement of **input and output (I/O) pins** is carried out along the boundaries of the chip.
+Their positions are chosen carefully based on the logical connectivity of the design.
+Pins that communicate extensively with specific regions of the core are generally placed closer to those areas to reduce routing complexity and improve performance.

+In addition, the region between the **core area** and the **die boundary**, commonly referred to as the **I/O ring region**, is reserved for essential circuitry such as pin buffers, ESD protection structures, and related interface components.
+To preserve this space, automated standard cell placement is restricted within these designated blockage areas.